suklav/Artificial-Intelligence/Readme.md

 # Artificial Intelligence

-## The main branch contains only the uninformed searches implementation.
+This is the Main Branch.
+The main branch contains only the uninformed search implementation.
 You may want to check out the other branches.

 In this branch:
 1. [Nqueens solutions using a DFS](Nqueens_DFS.cpp)